 For many people, all-terrain vehicles (ATVs) are a fun way to explore the outdoors.
 As an off-road recreational vehicle, ATVs can help riders traverse rural, coastal, and even mountainous landscapes with ease.
 However, ATVs also pose some potential hazards, especially to inexperienced drivers.

 While the total number of ATV-related injuries has been steadily declining over the past decade, nearly 100,000 people are still hurt in ATV accidents each year.
-Whether the mishap is minor or more serious, the doctors at AICA Ortho and Spine are equipped to diagnose and treat spinal, skeletal, and soft tissue injuries resulting from an ATV accident.
+Whether the mishap is minor or more serious, the Chiropractors at AICA Tucker are equipped to diagnose and treat spinal, skeletal, and soft tissue injuries resulting from an ATV accident.

 Even though four wheels give ATVs more stability on uneven terrain, they are still susceptible to flipping.
 Because they have no restraining mechanisms, ATV flips can easily propel passengers from the vehicle, causing injuries from the impact of such an abrupt landing.
 In more serious cases, ATV flips can turn into rolls, pinning riders underneath roughly 350 pounds of machinery.